 Risk management relates to the understanding and active management of risks associated with all areas of the Foundation and the associated operating environment.
 Investments are primarily exposed to interest rate, market and foreign currency risks.
 The Foundation has formal policies and procedures that establish target asset mix.
 The Foundation's policies also require diversification of investments within categories and set limits on exposure to individual investments.
-There has been no change to the risk exposure from 2021, inclusive of COVID-19.
+There has been no change to the risk exposure from 2022.